Fermented Barley Risotto

 Method:

-The next day, wash the barley and place it in a glass container.
-Combine the sour dough and the warm water, then add it to the container with the barley.
+2. The next day, dissolve the sour dough in a glass container with warm water.
+Wash the barley and add to the container.
 Cover and leave it in the room for about 3 days.
-You can give it a mix once a day.
+Mix once a day.

-On the day of cooking the risotto, clean the peppers from the seeds.
-Coarsely cut.
+3. On the day of cooking the risotto, seed and coarsely cut the peppers.

-Wash barley in the sieve and let it drain.
+4. Wash the barley in the sieve and let it drain.
 Put the pan on the medium heat, add oil, garlic and onion and sauté for a few minutes.

-Cut pumpkin into small pieces, add water to just cover pumpkin and cook until ready.
-Process with blender until smooth and add milk.
+6. Cut pumpkin into small pieces, add water to just cover pumpkin and cook until soft.
+Process with a stick blender until smooth and add milk.
 It will look like a pumpkin soup.

 Copyright © MagicTableCloth